 The microwave performance of amorphous dielectric materials at very low temperatures and very low excitation strengths displays significant excess loss.
-Here, we present the loss tangents of some common amorphous and crystalline dielectrics, measured at low temperatures (T < 100 mK) with near single-photon excitation energies, $E/\hbar\omega_0 \sim 1$, using both coplanar waveguide (CPW) and lumped LC resonators.
-The loss can be understood using a two-level state (TLS) defect model.
-A circuit analysis of the half-wavelength resonators we used is outlined, and the energy dissipation of such a resonator on a multilayered dielectric substrate is considered theoretically.
+Here, we present the loss tangents of some common amorphous and crystalline dielectrics, measured at low temperatures (T < 100 mK) with near single-photon excitation energies, $E/\hbar\omega_0 \sim 1$, using both coplanar waveguide and lumped LC resonators.
+The loss can be understood using a two-level state defect model.
+A circuit analysis of the half-wavelength resonators we used is outlined, and the energy dissipation of such a resonator on a multilayered dielectric substrate is theoretically considered. © 2008 American Institute of Physics.
+[DOI: 10.1063/1.2898887]

-Dielectric loss is a significant concern for superconducting quantum bits (qubits), as energy relaxation within the dielectric is one of the primary sources of quantum decoherence1.
-Superconducting qubits operate in the low-temperature, low-voltage regime, where dielectric loss is typically not well characterized.
-While the dielectric loss may be extremely small at higher excitation voltages and temperatures, it has been observed that the loss tangent scales inversely with voltage ($\tan \delta \sim 1/V{rms}$) and levels off at an intrinsic value $\tan \delta_i$ that is often substantially greater than the loss at larger voltages, as shown in Fig. 1.
-The lowest excitation voltages shown there correspond to of order 1 photon in a 6 GHz LC resonator, with $C \sim 1$ pF.
+Dielectric loss is a significant concern for superconducting quantum bits (qubits), as energy relaxation within the dielectric is one of the primary sources of quantum decoherence.1 Superconducting qubits operate in the lowtemperature, low-voltage regime, where dielectric loss is typically not well characterized.
+While the dielectric loss may be extremely small at higher excitation voltages and temperatures, it has been observed that the loss tangent scales inversely with voltage (tan $\delta \sim 1/V{\rm rms}$) and levels off at an intrinsic value tan δ_i that is often substantially greater than the loss at larger voltages, as shown in Fig. 1.
+The lowest excitation voltages shown there correspond to order 1 photon in a 6 GHz LC resonator, with $C \sim 1$ pF.

-This behavior has been postulated to arise from coupling to a bath of TLS defects in the dielectric, which absorb and disperse energy at low power but become saturated with increasing voltage and temperature2.
-TLS are found in most amorphous materials and arise from an energy difference between defect bond configurations coupled by tunneling.
-The bath of TLS is assumed to have a constant distribution in energy and a log uniform distribution in transition strength3.
-These defect states couple to the surrounding electric field through the electric dipole moments that arise from differences in the charge distribution between configurations4.
+This behavior has been postulated to arise from coupling to a bath of two-level state (TLS) defects in the dielectric, which absorb and disperse energy at low power but become saturated with increasing voltage and temperature.^{1,2} Thus, a signature of TLS-induced loss is the observed increase in loss with decreasing excitation voltage.
+TLS are found in most amorphous materials and arise from an energy difference between defect bond configurations coupled by tunneling.^{3,4} The bath of TLS is assumed to have a constant distribution in energy and a log uniform distribution in transition strength.5 These defect states couple to the surrounding electric field through the electric dipole moments that arise from differences in the charge distribution between configurations.6